Pennsylvania Department of Health

 Initial comments:

-Based on an incident survey completed on January 11, 2024, it was determined that Dubois Nursing Home was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Findings of an abbreviated complaint survey completed on December 3, 2024, at Dubois Nursing Home identified no deficient practice under the requirements of 42 CFR Part 483, Subpart B Requirements for Long Term Care Facilities as it relates to the Health portion of the survey process; however, deficient practice was identified under 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: